tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Answer (jbettonville-stat6250): One possible reason is that Slack allows for communication and collaboration to happen quickly among a large group.
 Email is not necessarily pushed to all devices instantaneously (especially with current limitations on push email through Gmail for iPhones), so messages sent via Slack can be reviewed and responded to with less of a delay, and communications can be centralized for all members of the group.
 - *Question* (cnguyen77-stat6250): What is the best way to contact the instructor with questions/comments?
 - *Answer* (cnguyen77-stat6250): Make a direct messages sent through the course Slack team.
+- Question (lceballos-stat6250): Is it possible to schedule a face-to-face appointment with the professor?

 [Course Structure Quiz, Problem 10]